EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

 \subsubsection{Utilizing self-representational similarity to guide layer freezing.}

-During continual learning, SimFreeze decides whether a layer can be frozen by continuously monitoring its self-representational similarity.
-The self-representational similarity is measured by a widely used metric \textit{Centered Kernel Alignment} (CKA).
-The CKA value is obtained by comparing the output feature maps of two layers using the same input image batch, where a higher CKA value indicates that the two layers generate more similar output feature maps.
-In our design, we use the initial model before fine-tuning as the reference model, and we calculate the CKA between layers in the model being continuously fine-tuned and the initial reference model.
-Once a layer's CKA value stabilizes, indicating that its feature extraction capability has stabilized, we consider that layer to have converged and can be frozen to save computation costs (as shown in Figure \ref{fig:sche}).
-Please refer to Section \ref{sec:moti_intra} for the details of CKA.
+SimFreeze uses a layer's self-representational similarity to guide whether it can be frozen.
+We consider the initial model before fine-tuning as the reference model.
+We define the self-representational similarity of a layer as the degree of similarity between the output feature maps of a layer in the current model version and the output feature maps of that layer in the reference model.
+As fine-tuning proceeds, the layers of the model are updated over time, and their self-representational similarity is also recorded.
+When a layer's self-representational similarity is stabilized, then we consider the layer to have converged and it can be frozen.

+To measure the self-representational similarity of two layers from two models, we use a widely-used metric \textit{Centered Kernel Alignment} (CKA)~\cite{kornblith2019similarity}.
+The CKA value is obtained by comparing the output feature maps of two layers using the same input image batch.
+It can be calculated as:

+where $X$ and $Y$ are the output feature maps from two layers, and $\left\|\cdot \right\|_{\mathrm{F}}^{2}$ represents the square of the Frobenius norm.
+A higher CKA value represents that the two layers can generate more similar output feature maps using the same inputs.
+Moreover, if the CKA value of a layer stabilizes as fine-tuning proceeds, we consider this layer to have converged.

+Instead of comparing to the initial model, an intuitive alternative is to use models from prior training iterations as reference models.
+In this case, we can compare the current model to the model in earlier training iterations to monitor the CKA variation trend.
+However, this requires regular updates of the reference model as fine-tuning proceeds, leading to an increase in memory writes and consequently higher energy consumption.
+As such, we would not adopt this method in our framework.

-Within each scenario, we collect the first arrived training data batch as the CKA test data for that scenario.
-This CKA test data will be used as the input for the model being fine-tuned and the initial model to generate output feature maps of each layer.
-As shown in Algorithm \ref{algo} (lines 5 to 7), periodically (e.g., every 200 iterations), we compare the fine-tuned model to the initial model by calculating the CKA value for each active (i.e, non-frozen) layer.
-This is the first step of the freezing process illustrated in Figure \ref{fig:ETuner}b.
-Specifically, the layers whose CKA value variation rates are below a pre-defined stability threshold (e.g., 1\%) are considered converged and will be frozen (lines 8 and 9 in Algorithm \ref{algo}), as the second freezing step in Figure \ref{fig:ETuner}b.
+Within a scenario, we collect the first arrived training data batch as the CKA test data for that scenario.
+The CKA test data will be used as the input for the models to generate output feature maps of each layer.
+As shown in Algorithm \ref{algo} (lines 5 to 7), periodically (e.g., every 200 iterations), we calculate the CKA and check the self-representational similarity for each active (non-frozen) layer, which is the first step of the freezing process in Figure \ref{fig:EdgeOL}b.
+For each active layer, we compare the CKA value of the current model to the CKA value calculated last time.
+The layers whose CKA variations are below the threshold (e.g., 1\%) are considered converged and will be frozen (lines 8 and 9 in Algorithm \ref{algo}), as the second freezing step in Figure \ref{fig:EdgeOL}b.